- Darryl Dixon, Director of Strategy, Gangmasters & Labour Abuse Authority

 The Government estimates there are as many as 13,000 people enslaved in Britain today.
 The Modern Slavery Act gave new powers to tackle modern slavery and human trafficking, yet more must still be done by law enforcement agencies.
 A recent HMIC report found that although improvements have been made, there is still plenty of work still to be done.

-Join Westminster Briefing in January to hear from Tom Bell, Deputy Head of the Modern Slavery Unit, Home Office on the next steps in tackling modern slavery.
+Join Westminster Briefing in January to hear about the next steps in tackling modern slavery.

 Key Issues to be Addressed: